fivedbrothers/nodegraph/docs/examples/ex_node.rst

 Embedding Widgets
 *****************

-The :class:`NodeGraphQt.BaseNode` class allows you to embed some basic widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.
+The :class:`nodegraph.BaseNode` class allows you to embed some basic widgets inside a node here's a example to simply embed a ``QComboBox`` widget when reimplementing the ``BaseNode``.

 .. code-block:: python
     :linenos:

-    from NodeGraphQt import BaseNode
+    from nodegraph import BaseNode

     class MyListNode(BaseNode):

-        __identifier__ = 'com.chantasticvfx'
+        __identifier__ = 'com.fivedbrothers'
         NODE_NAME = 'node'

         def __init__(self):